LK-Tmac1/GameofYouThrones/README.md

 One thing should be mentioned is that, although YouTube provides data of videos and channels by their API, user activity is private.
 So I had to generate such data by myself, and the size is roughly 100~200 GB level.

 ##Chanllenges
-The biggest chanllenge in this project, is more than programming, i.e. how to use some technologies, but instead, knowing which technology should be used to resolve a certain problem and why should we use, is more important.
-This was my first time of using NoSQL and HBase, so I would like to talk more about this.
+The biggest chanllenge in this project, was to learn how to use those open source technologies.
+For instance, HBase and NoSQL design.

 ####HBase rows